justMoritz/scrollimate.js/readme.md

 Now Tabscroll can accomodate, by simply calling the `saTabs.nonIDTabs()`; method some time after you included tabscroll.js.
 This will not index your tabs, not write to the URL, but still keep the same markup and functionality for your tabs.

+### Event

+SA Tabs triggers a custom event, `satabchanged` when a tab change is invoked.
+You can listen to this event like so `$(document).on('satabchanged', your-custom-function());`

+### WCAG compliance

+SA Tabs auto-generated markup is using best practices according to https://www.w3.org/TR/wai-aria-practices/examples/tabs/tabs-1/tabs.html

 ---
 ---